jorgego11/aiopslabs/docs/integration.md

 ![elk integration 6](./images/elk-integration-6.png "ELK integration 6")

 Finally, click on the `Done` button.
 After some time, you will see the message `Connection completed.
-IBM Cloud Pak for Watson AIOps has successfully processed your request` and the ELK integration page will show the Data Flow Status as `Running` as shown below:
+IBM Cloud Pak for Watson AIOps has successfully processed your request`.
+Click on the `ELK` Connection type and then the ELK integration page will show the `EFK for QOTD` integration you just defined showing the Data Flow Status as `Running` as shown below:

 ![elk integration 7](./images/elk-integration-7.png "ELK integration 7")